 Following both the yoga and meditation activities, participants performed significantly better on executive function tasks compared to the reading task.

-More from our magazine: What You Need to Know About Physical Activity and Diabetes
+More from our magazine: Weight and Type 2 Diabetes

 “This finding suggests that there may be something special about meditation– as opposed to the physical posing– that carries a lot of the cognitive benefits of yoga,” said Kimberley Luu, lead author on the paper.